joerenes/TW5-TeXZilla/README.md

 # TW5-TeXZilla

+TiddlyWiki5 plugin for parsing LaTeX into MathML, using the TeXZilla javascript parser.
+Based on the official KaTeX plugin.
+In contrast to KaTeX, TeXZilla supports a larger set of LaTeX commands (similar to itex2MML).

-TiddlyWiki5 plugin for parsing LaTeX into MathML.
-Based on the KaTeX plugin, this plugin adds a latex widget responsible for storing LaTeX and rendering it to MathML, as well as an extension to the wikiText markup to comprehend the $$ delimiter as signifying a latex widget.
-(The KaTeX plugin outputs HTML+CSS.
-MathJax can do either HTML+CSS or MathML, and supports a much wider set of LaTeX, but is slow.
-Moreover, I believe it is not really integrated into tiddlywiki in the sense that it actually just runs at the document root, converting whatever it thinks needs converting.
-So, tiddlywiki itself isn't aware of some of its contents being latex, as there's no widget.)
+As in the KaTeX plugin, this plugin adds a latex widget responsible for storing LaTeX and rendering it to MathML, as well as an extension to the wikiText markup to comprehend both $$...$$ and \[...\] delimiters as respectively signifying inline or display latex.

+This plugin is experimental, though I believe it conforms to the TiddlyWiki plugin standard.
+On the other hand, the plugin is only useful for situations where the browser can interpret MathML (i.e. Firefox), and this is at odds with the TiddlyWiki goal of portability.
+One can presumably get around this by running the MathJax plugin to convert MathML to HTML+CSS.